-1 Cor 4.2 Moreover it is required in stewards, that a man be found faithful.
+1 Cor 4.2 Moreover, it is required of stewards that they be found trustworthy.

 A faithful steward clearly understands that he owns nothing, and God owns everything!
 Therefore, as a steward, we are required by God to be trustworthy with all of the resources that He has entrusted to us.
 This includes not only our time and talents, but also the treasure (money) that He has blessed us with.